 MIS manager licence applications take time to get right, so get in early

 Based on our experience with DIMS licensing, we expect your MIS application will involve at least some engagement with us before it is ready to be approved.
 Some applications will take longer than others and therefore require more input from us.

-To ensure we can give you the right level of support and you can meet the FMC Act 1 December deadline, we strongly recommend you talk to your supervisor and to us about your application, and plan to submit it in the first half of the year.
+To ensure we can give you the right level of support, we strongly recommend you talk to your supervisor and to us about your application, before you submit it.

 Make your application easier